An in-depth comparison of Amp and Pi across output quality, autonomy, reliability, speed, value, and ease of use. Vote for your favorite.

 Pick a winner in each category — you can change your vote anytime.

 Choose Amp if you are teams that want maximum-capability agentic coding and will pay for tokens at cost.
-Choose Pi if you are users who want a friendly conversational AI for general tasks.
+Choose Pi if you are developers who want a fast, minimal, hackable terminal agent with full control over context and models.

-In our editorial scoring, Amp leads in 4 of six categories (output quality, autonomy, reliability and value), while Pi leads in 2 (speed and ease of use).
-On price, Amp runs usage-based credits / free tier and is proprietary; Pi runs free and is proprietary.
+In our editorial scoring, Amp leads in 3 of six categories (output quality, autonomy and ease of use), while Pi leads in 2 (speed and value).
+On price, Amp runs usage-based credits / free tier and is proprietary; Pi runs free (mit) — bring your own model and is open source.

 Amp is Sourcegraph's take on agentic coding: no model picker, no knobs — it always runs frontier models with maximum reasoning and leans into autonomy.
 Work happens in shareable threads across the VS Code extension and CLI, with subagents for parallelizable work and team visibility into how colleagues prompt.
 It's deliberately opinionated and token-hungry; credits are consumed at cost, so sustained heavy use gets expensive, and there's no BYO-key escape hatch.